m4saka/xcspp/README.md

 ![macOS build](https://github.com/m4saka/xcspp/workflows/macOS%20build/badge.svg)

 ## What is XCS?
 XCS is a rule-based machine learning method proposed by Wilson [1].
 It generates if-then rules (i.e., classifiers) by Genetic Algorithm, and updates them by Q-learning-like reinforcement learning mechanisms.

+Technically, XCS is a variant of Michigan-style Learning Classifier Systems (LCS) that updates the fitness based on the accuracy of reward prediction.

 Since the method employs human-readable knowledge representation, it could be applied to tasks that require interpretability, such as data mining.